xiki-tempula/alchemicalitp/docs/mdp.rst

     >>> new.write('glu2glh.itp')

-The mdp files should be set up so that the hydorgne atom is recharged after the Van der Waals transformation. ::
+The mdp files should be set up so that the hydrogen atom is recharged after the Van der Waals transformation. ::

     free-energy              = yes